 …they all walked sedately into the church.
 The first clang of the bell rang out when they were on the steps.

-But, if you’ll determine in your heart to train your child to control himself and behave appropriately during church, you might be surprised at all the blessings and benefits you encounter along the way.
+But, if you’ll determine in your heart to train your child, you might be surprised at all the blessings and benefits you encounter along the way.

 What is appropriate church behavior?

 That’s going to vary by age.
 Obviously, a three year old isn’t going to sit perfectly still for thirty minutes and take sermon notes.
 But, believe it or not, you can start (and I would strongly recommend) training your child from infancy that church is a place where we sit still, sit quietly, listen when it’s time to listen, and participate when it’s time to participate.

 The first and best way to train your child is by modeling proper church behavior yourself.
 Does he see you singing enthusiastically during the worship time?
 Are you checking your makeup or Facebook during prayer?
 Are you visibly paying attention during the sermon?
 Constantly talking to your husband or a friend during the service?
 Your child will imitate what he sees and take his cues from you as to what is acceptable behavior.